Trees and hedges are really important to the character of Lambeth.

 A high hedge is defined as a line of two or more evergreen or semi-evergreen trees or shrubs, which is higher than two metres.

-For more information about high hedge complaints and the new legislation which allows the council to consider complaints, please visit the Department for Communities and Local Government's High Hedges web pages.
+For more information about high hedge complaints and the new legislation which allows the council to consider complaints, please see the Government's high hedges guidance.